mochiyaki/pixel/README.md

 # Pixel

-A PyTorch-based Generative Adversarial Network (GAN) for training and generating CryptoPunk-style pixel art images.
+A PyTorch-based Generative Adversarial Network (GAN) for training and generating pixel art images.

 ## Table of Contents